Chinese Shopping App Temu creating Waves in US. NASA Launches Device To Monitor Air Pollution. Japanese Government eyes AI adoption

 • Japan Government eyes AI adoption

-On Monday, chief cabinet secretary Hirokazu Matsuno of Japan said that – The Japanese government may consider implementing artificial intelligence (AI) technology like OpenAI’s ChatGPT chatbot if issues regarding privacy and cybersecurity are addressed.
-He emphasize that “However, privacy and cybersecurity concerns need to be addressed before any decision is made.”
+On Monday, chief cabinet secretary Hirokazu Matsuno of Japan said that – The Japanese government may consider implementing artificial intelligence (AI) technology like OpenAI’s ChatGPT chatbot, according to a latest buzz.
+Having said that, japan will get into it only if issues regarding privacy and cybersecurity are addressed.
+He emphasized that “However, privacy and cybersecurity concerns need to be addressed before any decision is made.”

 The statement was made by a high-ranking government official, Matsuno, just prior to a meeting between Japanese Prime Minister Fumio Kishida and OpenAI CEO Sam Altman, who announced plans to explore opening an office in Japan.